Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

 * The **functional Python testing** framework can be found in the `sources/test` directory.
 To use this framework, execute the `CodeMetropolis Tester Interface.py` script, which opens a graphical user interface where the developer can run the functional tests.
+* There are **manual tests** defined for the project that cover the functionalities of each tool.
+  * These tests can be found here: [CodeMetropolis GitHub page -> wiki -> Testing](https://github.com/codemetropolis/CodeMetropolis/wiki/Testing)
+  * All manual tests should be executed before merging our features to the `develop` branch and the evidence should be attached to the pull request description.

 ### CheckStyle
 The project contains CheckStyle integration to make sure that high quality code